bmoussaud/xld-petclinic-tomcat/README.md

     * a smoke test  (
     * a logger, a custom extension to configure log configuration per environment

+Following this readme file, you'll be able not only to package the app using maven but also to deploy it using XLDeploy to a traditional IT based on Tomcat and a Kubernetest cluster.

 ## XLD Server configuration
 * install the smoke test plugin into the plugin directory of your XLDeploy Server : https://github.com/xebialabs-community/xld-smoke-test-plugin/releases/tag/v1.0.5)